namhyung/uftrace/doc/uftrace-live.md

 Clang/LLVM 4.0 provides a dynamic instrumentation technique called [X-ray](http://llvm.org/docs/XRay.html).
 It's similar to a combination of `gcc -mfentry -mnop-mcount` and `-finstrument-functions`.
-The uftrace also supports dynamic tracing on the excutables built with the `X-ray`.
+The uftrace also supports dynamic tracing on the executables built with the `X-ray`.

 For example, you can build the target program by clang with the below option and equally use `-P` option for dynamic tracing like below: